Camden, Maine

 Acadia National Park

 There are many popular fall activities throughout the park, which covers an astounding 49,075 square acres.
-These include hiking, rock climbing, kayaking and fishing on the lakes, as well as taking tours off the coast.
+These include hiking, rock climbing, kayaking, and fishing on the lakes, as well as taking tours off the coast.
 Visitors also flock to the park to enjoy horseback riding on the trails and fall foliage tours.

 Featured Fall Destinations